-Grenadiers, or rattails, (family Macrouridae) are a diverse and abundant group of deep-sea fishes found worldwide (Phleger, 1971).
+Grenadiers, or rattails, (family Macrouridae) are a diverse and abundant group of deep-sea fish found worldwide (Phleger, 1971).
 Giant grenadiers, Albatrossia pectoralis, are found in waters of the continental slope from Baja California, Mexico through the North Pacific Ocean (including the Gulf of Alaska, Bering Sea, and Sea of Okhotsk) to Japan (Mecklenberg et al., 2002).

 In Alaskan waters, giant grenadiers are especially abundant at depths greater than 400 m (Clausen and Rodgveller, 2010).
 Usually, male giant grenadiers are found deeper than 800 m, past the maximum depth of most trawl surveys, which may explain why males are not captured as often as females in standard Alaska Fisheries Science Center (AFSC) trawl surveys (Clausen, 2005).
 While this species is not currently being targeted in Alaska, giant grenadiers are a large part of the bycatch in fisheries for sablefish (Anoplopoma fimbria) and Greenland turbot (Reinhardtius hippoglossoides) (Clausen and Rodgveller, 2010).